-You can use this recipe with any root veg but I wanted to share this so that you can enjoy the magnificent celeriac while it is holding it’s place as one of our main winter vegetables.
-And as with all seasonal organic vegetables, it packs quite a nutritional punch giving us just what we need at this time of year: Vitamin K to support our bones, B vitamins to help us through the most stressful season of all, minerals such as copper and iron, and a sprinkle of antioxidants and vitamin C to support our immune systems when they suffer the most.
+This recipe works with any root veg but I wanted to share this so that you can enjoy the magnificent celeriac when it is in season.
+As with all seasonal organic vegetables, it provides important nutritional qualities helping to give us just what we need at the time of year: Vitamin K to help support our bones and blood clotting, B vitamins to help us through the most stressful season of all, minerals such as copper and iron, and a sprinkle of antioxidants and vitamin C to support our immune systems when they suffer the most.
+A winter wonder!

 - 300g celeriac, peeled

 - 1 clove garlic, grated